What is Aromatherapy?

 Aromatherapy is a costly affair.
 Therefore, the cost of aromatherapy certification may be around $500 i.e. around 33000 INR.
 There are various options available that may help you lower down or cover the cost.
 However, you would need to build yourself a little by financial support to get through the learning session of aromatherapy.

 6. Make up your mind:

 The nature of the course varies tremendously.
-The course may be same or even a bit more traditional than you might expect.
+The course may be the same or even a bit more traditional than you might expect.
 Along with the regular teaching materials, this course may also provide seminars, lectures, and workshops by other experienced guest lecturers.

 As of being an in-person student, you would be highly benefitted by the traditional way of learning and will receive more exposure compared to that of an online trainee.
-Online training may not involve the exposure that is provided in in-person training.
+Online training may not involve the exposure that is provided in the in-person training.
 Therefore, make up your mind on what to choose carefully.